Happy-Syahrul-Ramadhan/BudgedTracker/README.md

-# Budget AI - A Fun Project for Financial Decisions
+# Budget AI - A Fun Project for Financial Decisions.

 This project uses **React** and **Vite** to create a fun and interactive budget tracking application.
 It leverages AI to help you manage your finances and make smarter decisions.